-Our most academically talented students can join our specialized scholarly communities, such as the University Honors College, the University Scholars Program and the Daniel Acker Scholars Program.
+Our most academically talented students can join our specialized scholarly communities, such as the University Honors College and the Daniel Acker Scholars Program.
 These programs provide a range of benefits, including individualized advisement, social activities, and opportunities for collaborative research.

 The staff, students, and faculty of each of these programs will work with you from day one as you build your skills and refine your academic pursuits.
 If you are invited to join one of these programs, you’ll find yourself in a true community of scholars who are as engaged in their studies as you are.